harrelfe/blogd/content/post/impactpo.markdown

   - endpoints
   - ordinal
 link-citations: yes
-summary: 'This article demonstrates how the proportional odds assumption and its impact can be assessed.'
+summary: 'This article demonstrates how the proportional odds (PO) assumption and its impact can be assessed.
+Advantages of a continuous Bayesian blend of PO and non-PO are also discussed.'
 header:
   caption: ''
   image: ''